 Yet crucially, smartphones not only provide lenders with a new vehicle to access millions of new customers, but they also provide them with the keys to evaluate the risk profiles of individual lenders (at least partially).
 Mobile phone data provides rich behavioural insights into potential customers which can be used for credit scoring.
 Indeed, one study showed that, by using mobile phone data to predict loan repayment, individuals in the highest quintile of measured risk were 2.8 times more likely to default on repayment than those in the lowest quintile of risk.

 In other words, in the absence of ‘thick’ and concretely reliable financial records, data analytics can provide a very good rough estimate on general risk profiles.
 By using mobile phone records in lieu of other financial records, companies such as Aella, can provide personalized rates of interest and reduce their general risk exposure, meanwhile they can also build up users ‘thick’ and concrete financial records on the CTC network.

-Whilst I can’t tell you the exact details at the risk of being fired, I can promise you that, using these data analytics, Aella can assess risk far better than most competitors 😉.
+Whilst I can’t tell you the exact details, I can promise you that, using these data analytics, Aella can assess risk far better than most competitors 😉.
 It is also the reason behind their highly variable interest rates.
 Micro-targeting is a hell of a tool.
-(If the idea of people using your data this way scares you, you'll love, or rather hate our next article).

 Fortunately, this is where Creditcoin can help.
 Digital currencies, as well as blockchain technologies, enable the borderless transaction of value and information.
 By registering transactions on the blockchain, debt companies such as Aella, just like their customers, can build trustworthiness.
 Anybody can monitor Aella’s debt repayments to monitor their risk profile.
 Creditcoin provides investors with a real-time and transparent database from which do so.